b-ananya/datathon2026/README.md

 - Real accessibility hazard visualization
 - Machine learning–based route severity prediction
 - Color-coded routes based on predicted risk
 - Secure backend API for predictions and API key handling

+## Performance
+- Root Mean Square Error: 0.0858 (How well the model predicts individual points.)
+- Margin of Error for MEAN ROUTE RISK: +/- 0.0013 (Our margin of error is small because it’s based on the average of many points along a route.
+This is the goal of our model!)

 ## Video Demo
 [![Walkability Demo](https://img.youtube.com/vi/_59opXA7VVA/0.jpg)](https://www.youtube.com/watch?v=_59opXA7VVA)